About the I Love My Librarian Award

 The Carnegie Corporation of New York/New York Times I Love My Librarian Award encourages library users to recognize the accomplishments of exceptional public, school, college, community college, or university librarians.

-10 librarians in 2012 received a $5,000 cash award, a plaque and $500 travel stipend to attend an awards reception in New York, hosted by The New York Times, on December 18, 2012.
-In addition, a plaque is be given to each award winner’s library.
+10 librarians in 2013 received a $5,000 cash award, a plaque and $500 travel stipend to attend an awards reception in New York, hosted by The New York Times, on December 17.
+In addition, a plaque is given to each award winner’s library.
+See pictures from the 2013 award ceremony.

-Members of the 2012 I Love My Librarian selection committee include Molly Raphael, ALA past president and committee chair; Dr. Rookaya Bawa, Carnegie Corporation of New York; Carl A. Harvey II, past president of the American Association of School Librarians, a division of ALA; Diane McNulty, The New York Times; Joyce L. Ogburn, past president of the Association of College and Research Libraries, a division of ALA; and Eva Poole, President of the Public Library Association, a division of ALA.
+Members of the 2013 I Love My Librarian selection committee include Maureen Sullivan, ALA past president and committee chair; Susan D. Ballard, past president of the American Association of School Librarians, a division of ALA; Dr. Steven J. Bell, past president of the Association of College and Research Libraries, a division of ALA; and Carolyn A. Anthony, President of the Public Library Association, a division of ALA.

 In order to be eligible, each nominee must be a librarian with a master’s degree from a program accredited by the ALA in library and information studies or a master’s degree with a specialty in school library media from an educational unit accredited by the National Council for the Accreditation of Teacher Education.